fglock/PerlOnJava/MILESTONES.md

   - Added UNIVERSAL: `VERSION`.
   - Added v-strings.
   - Added Infinity, -Infinity, NaN.
+  - Added `\N{name}` operator for named characters in double quoted strings and in regex.
   - CI/CD runs in Ubuntu and Windows
   - Work in progress:
     - `state` variables.